I’ve been aware of our overshoot predicament for a decade and have moved on from studying specific aspects of human overshoot.

 I concluded that denial must be an inherited behavior because every country, culture, political party, and religion is in denial.
 And denial must be central to who we are as a species because of its depth, breadth, and aggressiveness.

-A few years ago I stumbled on Varki’s Mind Over Reality Transition theory and a light went on.
+A few years ago I stumbled on Varki’s Mind Over Reality Transition (MORT) theory and a light went on.
 Varki’s theory provides the most simple, logical, plausible, and probable answer to the big questions that demand an answer:

 - Why has no other species achieved our brain power despite common evolutionary forces and fitness advantages?
 Other advantageous inventions, like the eye, evolved several times, yet our brain, which is so advantageous it enabled us to take over the planet, has evolved only once.